 Where do you sleep during the Jatbula Trail?

-You sleep in the tent you carry yourself (or your hiking partner if you get him/her that crazy!).
+You sleep in the tent you carry yourself (or your hiking partner if you can get a him/her that is crazy!).
 The campgrounds are just designated areas where you are allowed to set up your tent.
 So, don’t expect any huts or a pre-setup camps.

 Is it dangerous to walk the Jatbula Trail?

 The Nitmiluk National Park is home to many wild animal species, like snakes, buffalos, wild pigs, spiders, scorpions, crocodiles, turtles, birds, butterflies and many more.
 In this list, there are quite a couple of dangerous animals.
 If you see such an animal, stop walking, remain quiet and wait for them to leave.
 When they are out of sight you can easefully continue.

 We saw a King Brown snake (which can be deadly) coming out of the bushes right in front of our feet.
 We both fossilized, held our breath, and our heart rate went up.
 Before we knew it the snake was far gone and we could breathe again.
 After all, nothing happened and that is what you can expect.
 As long as you are aware that you share the area with wildlife, respect them, and give them the space they need, nothing serious will happen.

 Another thing that could happen is that you get lost.
 The trail is designated pretty good with blue triangles and most of the times you already see the next.
 But if you don’t pay attention to them you can easily walk the wrong way, as there isn’t a footpath to follow.
 The AllTrail app will help you out!

 The AllTrail app saved us!
 We missed a sign and went in the wrong direction.
 It was in the woods, we had no sense of direction and didn’t know where we exactly came from or where we saw the last sign.
 The AllTrail app showed us the red line from the track and a black dot of our location.
 This way we found our way back to the trail (we were a couple of 100 meters outlying from the track)!